SkBlaz/rakun/README.md

 This repo now also includes extensive evaluation functionality, which can be of use to the community.

+## A note
+RaKUn is extremely crude, and thus one of the fastest methods.
+To achieve sota performance, grid search across the hyperparameter space is suggested, as the parameters can vary a lot w.r.t. domain of the application.

 ## The core functionality
 Packed as a Python library, it can be installed via: